Sable/abc/JastAddExtensions/JastAddModules/case_study/JHotDraw 7.1/readme.txt

 Notes:

 Reflection for classes inside modules is not yet supported in the current JastAddModules implementation.
-Several parts of the implementation have been rewritten to use .getClass() or .class instead of the String of the class' fully qualified name.
+Several parts of the JHotdraw case study have been rewritten to use .getClass() or .class instead of the String of the class' fully qualified name.